sktedro/vut_ipp_proj/README.md

 # Brief: IPP project

-This repository contains a parser written in PHP, interpret written in Python and testing script for both of them also written in PHP.
+This repository contains a parser written in PHP, an interpret written in Python and a testing script for both of them also written in PHP.
 The parser takes a source code written in IPPcode22 programming language and outputs its representation in a XML format.
 The interpret takes the code in XML format and simply runs is.
-The testing script is a bit more complicated and will be explained later, but put simply, it takes inputs and reference outputs of a test case from a provided folder, runs the test target and compares the outputs with the reference outputs.
-Finally, evaluates the tests by printing the evaluation in HTML format which is to be forwarded to a .html file and read in a browser.
+The testing script is a bit more complicated and will be explained later, but put simply, it takes inputs and reference outputs of all test cases in a provided folder, runs the test target for every one these inputs and compares the outputs with the reference outputs.
+Finally, it evaluates the tests by printing a report in HTML format which is to be forwarded to a .html file and read in a browser by the user.